JFritzle/Mapsforge-to-Tiles/README.md

 User settings file is named _Mapsforge-to-Tiles.ini_.
 A template file is provided.

 Resource files are named _Mapsforge-to-Tiles.<locale\>_, where _<locale\>_ matches locale’s 2 lowercase letters ISO 639-1 code.
-English localized resource file _Mapsforge-to-Tiles.en_, French localized resource file _Mapsforge-for-QMapShack.fr_ and German localized resource file _Mapsforge-to-Tiles.de_ are provided.
+English localized resource file _Mapsforge-to-Tiles.en_, French localized resource file _Mapsforge-to-Tiles.fr_ and German localized resource file _Mapsforge-to-Tiles.de_ are provided.
 Script can be easily localized to any other system’s locale by providing a corresponding resource file using English resource file as a template.

 Rendered tiles may optionally be composed to an image.